Celeritas

 test | Unit tests |

-If using Celeritas in your work, we ask that you cite the code using its DOECode registration:
+If using Celeritas in your work, we ask that you cite the following article:

-A continually evolving list of works authored by (or with content authored by) core team members is available in our citation file.
+A continually evolving list of works authored by (or with content authored by) core team members is continually updated at our publications page and displayed on the official project web site.